cea-hpc/modules/doc/source/module.rst

 modulefile command.
 Among tags that could be set this way, some have a special
 meaning:

+* ``keep-loaded``: auto-loaded module cannot be automatically unloaded.
+This tag is also set through the use of the :mfcmd:`always-load` command.
 * ``sticky``: module once loaded cannot be unloaded unless forced or reloaded (see `Sticky modules`_ section)
 * ``super-sticky``: module once loaded cannot be unloaded unless reloaded,